keep-network/tbtc-website/src/pages/news/2024-04-17-the-evolution-of-tbtc-and-the-end-of-over-collateralization.md

 Although technically an effective means of bridging BTC, tBTC v1 couldn't due to the capital lock-up requirements.
 Capital seeks an efficient route, and locking up large sums to bridge bitcoin into other ecosystems created an obstacle to longer-term growth.

-Many Bitcoin bridging models proposed in the last 6 months, including Zeus, Y, and Z, are designed this way—but having walked this path, tBTC has moved on to a more efficient alternative.
+Many Bitcoin bridging models proposed in the last 6 months are designed this way, but having walked this path, tBTC has moved on to a more efficient alternative.

 ## tBTC v2 and the end of over-collateralization